just-buildsystem/justbuild/share/man/just-mr.1.md

 details.
 Default: file path *`".just-mrrc"`* in the user's home directory.

+**`--dump-rc`** *`PATH`*
+Dump the effective rc, i.e., the rc after overlaying all applicable auxiliary files specified in the `"rc files"` field, to the specified file.
+In this way, an rc can be made self-contained in preparation for committing it to a repository.

 **`--git`** *`PATH`*
 Path to the git binary in *`PATH`* or path to the git binary.
 Used in the rare instances when shelling out to git is needed.